Deputy High Commission of the United Kingdom, Chennai: Functions

 In 2006, the Deputy High Commission at Chennai processed 11,224 visa applications, next only to the Mumbai Centre.
 The High Commissions at Mumbai, New Delhi and Kolkata processed 14,366, 6,688 and 1,328 applications, respectively.
-In 2008, of the 336,000 student visas issued in India, around 20 percent (67,000) were issued in Chennai.
+In 2008, of the 336,000 student visas issued in India, around 20 per cent (67,000) were issued in Chennai.
 Of late, the visa rejection rate from the Deputy High Commission at Chennai has been increased.

 As part of the U.K. Border Agency's new guidelines, the Deputy High Commission started processing U.K. visa applications from the British High Commission in Colombo, Sri Lanka, in a phased manner.
 As of 2011, the U.K. Border Agency in Chennai processed most visa applications from Sri Lanka.

 In December 2013, the Deputy High Commission launched a pilot passport pass-back service, a user-pays service that enables applicants to retain their passport for the majority of the application processing period, for the first time in the country.

 The British Council

 The British Council division of the Deputy High Commission is the United Kingdom's primary cultural relations organisation and is responsible for activities in education, English language, governance, science and the arts.
 The British Council office at Chennai covers the South Indian region.
 It plays an important role in helping Indian students pursue their studies in the United Kingdom.
 The council also manages the British Library.
 The British Council division publishes two magazines—Postgraduate U.K. and Club U.K., the latter meant for Indian students.

-According to 2004 U.K. government figures, of the 14,000 Indian students studying in the United Kingdom, 43 percent hail from South India.
+According to 2004 U.K. government figures, of the 14,000 Indian students studying in the United Kingdom, 43 per cent hail from South India.

 In 2010, the British Council launched the British Council IELTS Scholarship Award with the objective of assisting Indian students to continue their postgraduate study at any university abroad.